 During the cooler, drier months in the Galapagos Islands, the sea is particularly rich in plankton giving seabirds including penguins and albatross plenty of food.
 The sea gets choppy at this time, especially in August and September.
 If snorkeling or diving, a wetsuit is recommended though water temperatures are rarely below 20C / 68F.
 More strenuous activities such as mountain biking or kayaking can be good at this time of year taking advantage of the lower temperatures.
 There are plenty of wildlife highlights at this time of year, at least as good as during the warm, humid season.

 Galapagos Islands Weather in the Cool & Dry season

 The Humboldt Current is particularly pronounced during the dry season and brings cold, nutrient-rich waters up to the Galapagos Islands from further south.
 There is often a mist (garúa) on the islands, especially in the mornings and in the highland interior of the islands.
 Despite being drier, sunshine is lower at this time of year, hence the lower temperatures.
 The tradewinds bring choppier seas.

-Top Things to Do in Galapagos during the Cool, Dry Season
+Top Things to Do in the Galapagos during the Cool & Dry Season

 In June, watch giant tortoises move from the highlands towards the coast seeking out prime nesting sites.
 In July sea lion pups can be seen throughout the islands and Red-footed boobies start to nest.
 In August Blue-footed boobies perform their famous mating dances and whales and dolphins are frequently spotted going into September and October.
 While the water is not at its warmest, there is a lot to see when snorkeling at this time.
 Waved albatross nest at this time and sea lions and short-eared owls breed.